Array Methods - indexOf, lastIndexOf, includes

 console.log(index); // 0

-In the example above, "Apple" is found at index 0, so the method returns 0
+In the example above, "Apple" is at index 0 in the array, so 0

-This method returns the index of the last occurrence of a specified element in the array.
-If the element is not found, it returns -1
+Finds the last occurrence of a specific element in an array and returns its index.
+If the element is not found, -1

 const fruits = ['Apple', 'Banana', 'Cherry', 'Apple'];